 When you’ve got a remote team of workers from around the world, you’re also likely going to have a rich mix of language and cultural backgrounds coming together on projects.
 The most obvious result of this is varying levels of English proficiency (or other languages) but there are more subtle cultural differences that also need to be understood.

-For example, I’ve worked with a number people in Japan and Korea where workplace expectations are wildly different from the UK.
+For example, I’ve worked with a number of people in Japan and Korea where workplace expectations are wildly different from the UK.
 People are expected to work long hours, contradicting seniors is frowned upon and, in Japan especially, raising complaints is generally discouraged.

-I’m generalising, to some extent, but these social conventions are real and they can make certain aspects of collaboration uncomfortable – for example, correcting someone older or considered as a senior.
+I’m generalising, to some extent, but these social conventions are real and they can make certain aspects of collaboration uncomfortable – for example, correcting someone older or considered a senior.
 (On the other hand, the work ethic I’ve seen from professionals in Japan and Korea is something to behold.)

 By having a cultural understanding of the people on your team, you’ll be in a position to recognise which aspects of remote working are more difficult for certain members and help them overcome them.